-Client support is extremely important when choosing an agency management system.
-Look for a company offering the “Gold Standard” of client support that consists of four levels of on-going support.
+Client support is an extremely important factor when choosing an agency management system.
+Look for a company offering the “Gold Standard” of client support which consists of four levels of on-going support.
 Those four levels are:

 - An integrated help manual that consists of screen shots showing you step- by-step instructions for all the various software functions and is available directly in the application 24/7/365.

 - An online help video library which takes the help manual a huge step further and consists of video clips with voice overs showing you step-by-step instructions for all the various agency management system functions.
 These videos should be accessible online 24/7/365 or directly from within the application 24/7/365.

 - An online support request system which allows you to email your questions to the company’s technical support team for answers.

 - A direct access support system which allows you to schedule a day and time for a member of the company’s technical support team to contact you, and with your permission, directly access your computer, showing you, as you watch, how they are resolving any issues you may be experiencing.